If you feel that your rights under this policy have been violated, please use the following procedure:

 Boulder, CO 80302

-If a Complainant requests confidentiality, the University will take all reasonable steps to investigate and respond to the Complaint consistent with the request for confidentiality and to the extent permitted by law, but such a request may hamper the University's investigation and confidentiality cannot be guaranteed.
+If a Complainant requests confidentiality, the University will take all reasonable steps to investigate and respond to the Complaint consistent with the request for confidentiality and to the extent permitted by law, but such a request may hamper the University's investigation and hearing, and confidentiality cannot be guaranteed.
 The Title IX Coordinator will evaluate all requests for confidentiality in the context of the University's responsibility to provide a safe and nondiscriminatory environment to all members of its community.
 Other university personnel are not permitted to promise or ensure confidentiality of information.
 At Naropa only employees in the Naropa Counseling Center are authorized and required to keep information confidential.
-All other faculty and staff are deemed responsible employees and must report any suspected or known incident of gender discrimination, sexual misconduct or relationship violence to the Title IX Coordinator.
-All responsible employees will use best efforts to inform potential complainants of this duty to report before any information that the complainant may want to otherwise withhold as confidential is shared.
+All other faculty and staff are deemed mandated reporters and must report any suspected or known incident of protected class harassment and/or discrimination including gender discrimination, sexual misconduct or relationship violence to the Title IX Coordinator.
+All mandated reporters will use best efforts to inform potential complainants of this duty to report before any information that the complainant may want to otherwise withhold as confidential is shared.
 The University will complete any publicly available record keeping, including Clery Act reporting and disclosure, without inclusion of any personally identifiable information about the Complainant.

-Any student or employee of Naropa University may make a complaint.
+Anyone who has a concern of harassment or discrimination committed by a student, staff, faculty member, or 3rd party contractor of Naropa University may make a complaint.
 Sometimes you may not be sure how far you want to go with a concern, issue or complaint.
-Please go to the Dean of Students or Title IX Coordinator for support and consultation when you are considering pursuing a Complaint against a faculty, staff member or another student.
+Please go to the HR Director, Dean of Students or Title IX Coordinator for support and consultation when you are considering pursuing a Complaint against a faculty, staff member or another student.